knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

                    ^^^^^  I manually press the garage door opener in my car NOT the
                    ^^^^^  home app.
 Using the **poll_short_delay** detected
                    ^^^^^  door is OPEN

-## Security concerns and help wanted

-I have a file 'notes.txt' that shows the APIs.
-If your interested in solving these concerns of mine please help.
-I believe that the current APIs were reversed engineered by yannipang, you can see his website below.

-### Would like to get the device status with an APIKEY and DEVICE ID.
-I want to get rid of using passwords and would rather have an APIKEY and DEVICE ID in the config file (and of course include instructions to the user to obtain them.)
-The issue is that to get the door status I need the password.
-Since I need that password for that case the code just grabs the key and device id.

-The  APIKEY key is currently used ONLY when sending an actual command, not getting the door status.

 ## Kudos